Last revision: June 27th, 2021

 The following section details the expectations of all Court Officials.
 By joining Court, Secretaries and Judges are agreeing to adhere to the following expectations.

 When a case is submitted to Court, Court is expected to process the case and either run it or toss it when necessary.
+Court is expected to cross-check cases against completed cases within the Case Logs to verify the current owner.
 It is at Court’s discretion to assign what duties Secretaries are responsible for when processing a case.
-Secretaries are not permitted to influence or participate in case discussion or decision making.
+Secretaries are not permitted to influence or participate in case discussions or decision-making.

 Once a case is moved to trial, it is to be assigned to the overseeing Judge.
 Once a case is assigned to a Judge, the remaining Judges are not permitted to preside over the case while in session.
 Should the original Judge not be able to try a case in a timely manner or there is a Conflict of Interest, they are expected to transfer the case for another Judge to handle.